-Soapstone is natural stone material that has been used for centuries in countertops.
-Its milky appearance gives it a rustic feel when compared with the urbane and elegant look of granite or slate.
+Soapstone countertops are immediately recognizable by their milky appearance that lends a rustic feel when compared with the urbane and sleek look of granite or slate.

-Let’s answer some questions you may have about quartz and quartz countertops.
+Let’s answer some questions you may have about soapstone and soapstone countertops.

 How is soapstone made?

-Soapstone countertops are made from quarried steatite stone that includes chlorite, magnesite and dolomite.
-Most soapstone also contains quite a bit of talc which accounts for the milky or powdery look and feel.
+Soapstone is a natural stone made up of chlorite, magnesite and dolomite.
+The majority of soapstone also contains talc which accounts for the beautiful milky or powdery look and feel.

 Where does soapstone come from?

-The colors you’ll find in soapstone range from almost pure white with slight marbling to charcoal gray with nearly solid color.
-In between, you’ll find an array of whites, off-whites, pearls and grays with rich marbling.
+Soapstone countertop colors can range from nearly pure white with slight marbling to charcoal gray with nearly solid color.

 Can soapstone countertops have different finishes?

-The surface of Soapstone is most commonly sold with a honed finish, which is smooth, like a polish, but is not reflective.
+Soapstone countertops are most commonly sold with a honed finish which has a smooth, non-reflective finish.
 Other finishes are also available, such as a leathered finish that you commonly see with granite.
-Traditionally, Soapstone is treated with mineral oil to enrich the color.

 Is soapstone durable?

 While not as hard as granite, soapstone is more pliable which means it is less brittle, so it won’t crack unexpectedly from stress or weight.
-In regards to stains, soapstone countertops are very non-porous and are far less likely to stain from wine or oil.
+Also, soapstone countertops are very non-porous and are much less likely to stain from liquids such as wine or oil.

-You’ll find that soapstone countertops age well and can last for many generations.
-If you get any scratches, you can either leave them as a part of the natural patina or you can sand them out to restore the initial integrity of the stone.
+Soapstone countertops are known to age well and can last for many generations.
+If the countertops sustain any scratches, you can either sand them out or leave them as a part of the natural patina of the stone.

 How much maintenance is involved for soapstone countertops?